I was there. There’s every reason to talk about anti-Semitism.

 The Lukov March has been held every February since 2003 in honor of Hristo Lukov, a Bulgarian general who led a pro-Nazi, pro-fascist political party until he was assassinated by communist partisans in 1943.
 Lukov had connections to several top Nazi brass and pushed hard for Nuremberg-style laws that, in 1940, forced Bulgaria’s 50,000 Jews to wear yellow stars.

-- Neo-Nazis to converge to honor 'Bulgarian promoter of the Holocaust'
+- Neo-Nazis to Converge to Fete 'Bulgarian Promoter of Holocaust'

 On the closest Saturday to the date of the assassination, the fringe far-right Bulgarian National Union organizes an annual torchlit march through the streets of Sofia.
 The evening ends with a quasi-religious wreath laying ceremony at the general’s former home where he was slain.